VDuchauffour/python-package-template/README.md

 Things you have to do in order to properly set up our project:

 - replace all references of `package_name` with the corresponding value of your project in the `pyproject.toml`, `src` folder and `README.md` files.
-- replace all references of `owner_name` with the corresponding value of your project in the `pyproject.toml`.
+- replace all references of `owner_name` with the corresponding value of your project in the `pyproject.toml` and `README.md` files.
 - setup the corresponding Python versions in the `pyproject.toml` and `.github/workflows/ci.yml` files
 - uncomment the necessary `wheels` part in `.github/workflows/release.yml`.
 If you choose the cibuildwheel (which only works if the build of your project is platform related, e.g. if it has C or C++ extensions) you may need to set Python versions used for the build.
 - set the code owners in the `.github` directory if necessary.